Hi there, I'm Géraldine Räuber.

 - Know more about what's beneath the leaves - For example, did you know peanuts grow underground?

-- Explore SQL or BDT Tutorial - Now available on GitHub, they offer offer a great resource to enhance and expand your knowledge.
+- Explore SQL or BDT Tutorial - Available on GitHub, they offer a great resource to enhance and expand your knowledge.

-- Have a look at some french-written Recettes - New recipes are added every now and then.
-A random selection of recipe has been added to give ideas when they don't come by themselves.
+- Have a look at some french-written recipes - New recettes are added every now and then.
+A random selection has been added to give ideas when they don't come by themselves.

 What's special today

 - Not all fruits and vegetables grow at the same time.
-For example, apricots and runner beans are currently in season in Europe.
+For example, nectarines and lettuce & salad leaves are currently in season in Europe.
 More fruits and vegetables are listed in my project Fruits and veggies.

 - In Japan, the year is traditionally divided into 72 moments of season.
-The current Sekki is Taisho (tr.
-Greater Heat) and the Kō is Tsuchi uruōte mushi atsushi (tr.
-The ground is damp, the air hot and humid).
+The current Sekki is Shosho (tr.
+End of Heat) and the Kō is Kokumono sunawachi minoru (tr.
+Rice ripens).
 Check out the rest of the seasons in my blog post titled Haikus and seasons.

 - My personal data analysis journey started with Pandas dataframes.
 Being easy to manipulate in Python code, it enables further data analysis while also allowing you to make adjustments should the data change over time.
 So when I heard about SQL (Structured Query Language), I ...
 SQLite, October 26, 2024